Insurance for the home you rent out, not the one you live in.

 Answer a few quick questions and get a clear read in about two minutes.
 We will flag the gaps above, compare the market, and you can send in your current policy for a closer look.
 No pressure, no obligation.

-We confirm the policy is named to the right entity
+Getting the policy named to the right owner.

 Let's make sure your landlord policy actually fits.